mlab-modules/GPS02/README.md

 ## Vast MLAB Ecosystem

 By choosing the GPS02B MLAB module, you gain access to a vast ecosystem of MLAB modules and resources.
-The MLAB community offers a wide range of compatible modules, libraries, and development tool.
+The MLAB community offers a wide range of compatible modules, libraries, and development tools.
 You can leverage existing MLAB projects and community support to accelerate your development and benefit from the collective expertise of the MLAB community.

 ## Applications